-The third stop along the Golden Circle route is arguably the most spectacular waterfall in all of Iceland!
+The third stop along Iceland’s Golden Circle route is the highlight of the loop – the immense Gullfoss Waterfall.
+The waterfalls are one of the best things about Iceland.
+Gullfoss is arguably the most spectacular waterfall in the country!
 You’ve most likely seen photos of it while planning your visit.
 From the top of the falls to the bottom measures 100 feet in total between the two tiers.
-A massive amount of water flows over this waterfall year round, peaking at 460 cubic feet of water every second during the summer months!
+A massive amount of water flows over this waterfall year-round, peaking at 460 cubic feet of water every second during the summer months!

 This river is called the Hvítá River and it is flowing through the Hvítárgljúfur Canyon.
-As you look down the canyon you’ll see impressive canyon walls rising up on either side of the river below.
-The area is quite stunning and you’ll be impressed by how close you can actually get to the falls on the well-maintained trail.
+As you look down the canyon, you’ll see impressive canyon walls rising up on either side of the river below.
+The area is quite stunning.
+You’ll be impressed by how close you can actually get to the falls on the well-maintained trail.

 There are several signs here that tell the story of Gullfoss Waterfall and how it came to be an attraction for all to enjoy.
 The land here was owned by Tómas Tómasson, a farmer, who refused to sell his land to an English Businessman named Howell.
 Howell wanted to harness the power of the waterfall to fuel a hydroelectric power plant back in the early 1900s.
 But Tómasson did agree to lease the land to Howell without realizing that a loophole in the contract allowed for the plant to be constructed.

 Tómas’s daughter, Sigríður Tómasdóttir, refused to let the waterfall be used for that purpose.
 She worked tirelessly to nullify the lease, making countless trips to and from Reykjavik to fight the contract.
-And in 1929 the waterfall was returned to the hands of the Icelandic people so it can be enjoyed by all today.
+And in 1929, the waterfall returned to the hands of the Icelandic people and is enjoyed by all today.

 Other Attractions in Southern Iceland

-There are dozens of amazing things to see and do on the Southern end of the island and if you have extra time in Iceland we would highly recommend checking them out!
+There are dozens of amazing things to see and do on the Southern end of the island.
+If you have extra time in Iceland, we would highly recommend checking them out!
 Read all about the highlights of Southern Iceland to help you in planning your trip!

-We hope you have a fantastic trip to the beautiful island of Iceland!
+We hope you have a fantastic journey on Iceland’s Golden Circle!

 Want more Iceland inspiration?
 Check out our favorite travel guides!